Amazing Pasta: A Queen In Italian Cuisine

 A healthy Gigli originating in the Tuscany region

 Gigli, also known as lilies, is a dry pasta served with raw vegetables from Tuscany, Central Italy.
-This pasta dish is very beautiful on the plate, they can be eaten with a variety of sauces.
+This dish is very beautiful on the plate, they can be eaten with a variety of sauces.
 However, you can try another amazing taste by mixing it with fresh zucchini, garlic, and parmigiano-reggiano cheese.

 Campania region is homeland of Penne